-In his latest column for The Wall Street Journal’s Think Tank, Drew Altman discusses new Kaiser Family Foundation survey findings about how fear of enforcement of immigration laws may be affecting Latino enrollment in the Affordable Care Act.
-All previous columns by Drew Altman are available online.
+In his latest column for The Wall Street Journal’s Think Tank, Drew Altman explores some early indicators that the political waters may be calming for the Affordable Care Act.

 - view as grid

 The Uninsured Population in Texas: Understanding Coverage Needs and the Potential Impact of the Affordable Care Act

 This report profiles the uninsured in Texas, their access to care and coverage, and how the ACA could impact them.
 It compares the circumstances that the uninsured in Texas encounter to those that the insured encounter.
 This report relies upon the Kaiser Survey of Low-Income Americans and the ACA.

 With enrollment in new coverage options underway, a majority of the public believes that only “some” of the ACA’s provisions have been put into place, while just about one in five think “most” or “all” of the law has been implemented.
 Awareness of the law’s individual mandate and health insurance exchanges has increased slightly since last year, but about four in ten of the public overall and half the uninsured remain unaware of other major provisions.
 For the third month in a row, overall views of the law remain at their post-rollout more negative levels (50 percent unfavorable, 34 percent favorable), though over half the public – including three in ten of those who view the law unfavorably – say opponents should work on improving the law rather than keeping up efforts to repeal it.